jptwining/Abundance-mediated-interaction-model/README.md

 # The coyote-fisher-marten case study folder (./casestudy)

-This folder has eight files.
+This folder has nine files.

 **1. alNY_2013-2021_6kmbuffer_allsitecovs.csv**